 The 2019 investment outlook for Brunei, published by ASEAN Briefing, suggests that Brunei could capitalize on the stringent standards of its halal industry to access the expanding global halal market.
 ASEAN Briefing, a subsidiary of consultancy firm Dezan Shira and Associates, delivers technical and business information on ASEAN nations through its online portal.

 The report highlights the importance of key economic indicators, including food and beverages, cosmetics, and pharmaceuticals, as the Sultanate aims to establish itself as a halal industry hub in ASEAN.

-Brunei’s Bio-Innovation Corridor, formerly known as the Brunei Agro-Technology Park, was launched in February 2014 to lead the growth of non-oil and gas businesses in the country by providing infrastructure, support and development programmes to help small and medium enterprises grow.
+The study emphasizes that Brunei’s Bio-Innovation Corridor initiative could act as a catalyst for the country’s halal economy.
+Launched in February 2014, the Bio-Innovation Corridor, formerly known as the Brunei Agro-Technology Park, aims to spearhead the growth of non-oil and gas businesses in the nation.
+It offers infrastructure, support, and development programs to help small and medium enterprises thrive.

 Furthermore, the Brunei-Guangxi Economic Corridor, a collaborative project between Brunei and China, could also aid the Sultanate in its economic diversification efforts.
 This initiative encompasses comprehensive cooperation in various sectors, such as agriculture, manufacturing, halal food production, pharmaceuticals, and tourism.